kpp19920121/doc/需求定义和分析/SeqDiagram.md

 actor User as user
-participant ":ConcertVSSCreatePage" as createboundary participant ":ConcertVSSCreateControl" as createcontrol participant ":LocalSoundSpaceLibrary" as library participant "newSoundSpace:ConcertModeVirtualSoundSpace" as newspace
+participant ":CreateConcertVSSPage" as createboundary participant ":CreateConcertVSSControl" as createcontrol participant ":LocalSoundSpaceLibrary" as library participant "newSoundSpace:ConcertModeVirtualSoundSpace" as newspace